SaschaWillems/ModernVkTriangle/README.md

 We're using the 4 component color format `VK_FORMAT_B8G8R8A8_SRGB` with a non-linear sRGB [color space](https://docs.vulkan.org/refpages/latest/refpages/source/VkColorSpaceKHR.html) `VK_COLORSPACE_SRGB_NONLINEAR_KHR`.
 This combination is guaranteed to be available everywhere.
 Different combinations would require checking for support. `minImageCount` will be the minimum no. of images w get from the swapchain.
 This value varies between GPUs, hence why we use the information we earlier requested from the surface. `presentMode` defines the way in which images are presented to the screen. [`VK_PRESENT_MODE_FIFO_KHR`](https://docs.vulkan.org/refpages/latest/refpages/source/VkPresentModeKHR.html#) is a v-synced mode and the only mode guaranteed to be available everywhere.

 > **Note:** The swapchain setup shown here is a bare minimum.
-In a real-world application this part can be quite complicated, as you might have to adjust this based on user settings.
+In a real-world application this part can be quite complicated, as you might have to adjust it based on user settings.
 One example would be HDR capable devices, where you'd need to use a different image format and color space.

-Something special about the swapchain is that it's images are not owned by the application, but rather by the swapchain.
+Something special about the swapchain is that its images are not owned by the application, but rather by the swapchain.
 So instead of explicitly creating these on our own, we request them from the swapchain.
-This will give as at least as many images are set by `minImageCount`:
+This will give us at least as many images as set by `minImageCount`:

 ```cpp
 uint32_t imageCount{ 0 };